 Like with other injection sites, there are both pros and cons to using the dorsogluteal injection site for your testosterone replacement therapy.
 Understanding these pros and cons will help to guide you to make the right decision and stay informed throughout the process.

-The location that it is in is hard to reach when self-injecting testosterone replacement therapy.
-So, if you are going to be doing your injections yourself and you don’t have the greatest amount of flexibility, then this injection site might not be the best for you.
+Challenging for self-injectors: if you are going to be doing your injections yourself and you don’t have the greatest amount of flexibility, then this injection site might not be the best for you.
 To reach the location to perform the injection, you will have to twist and turn, which is not ideal for some people.

-If you do get the injection site wrong due to its difficulty to reach, then it can be quite painful as well.
+Incorrect placement can lead to pain during injection: If you do get the injection site wrong due to its difficulty to reach, then it can be quite painful as well.
 Nobody wants to experience pain with injecting, so those who are unable to get the injection point right on a consistent basis might find this injection site difficult to use regularly.
 There is research to back this up that suggests dorsogluteal injections are, by nature, more painful than injections that occur in the ventrogluteal location.

-In addition to the pain that is often involved and the hard-to-reach location of the dorsogluteal site, it is also near the sciatic nerve, which means that you will need to aspirate.
+Near the sciatic nerve: In addition to the pain that is often involved and the hard-to-reach location of the dorsogluteal site, it is also near the sciatic nerve, which means that you will need to aspirate.
 This adds time and difficulty to the process, making it less than ideal if you are able to get the same effectiveness out of another injection location.

 Overall, the dorsogluteal site for injections should work fine for anyone who is able to use the injection site correctly.
 If you think that you will have trouble using the injection site as directed by our doctors, then we would advise you to inject into the ventrogluteal site.